MichaelMEM1/Buliding_a_MLapp_Python/README.md

 https://mybinder.org/v2/gh/MichaelMEM1/Buliding_a_MLapp_Python/HEAD

-This project is adapted from the tuotrial "Your First Machine Learning Project in Python Step-By-Step" by Jason Brownlee.
+This project is adapted from the tutorial "Your First Machine Learning Project in Python Step-By-Step" by Jason Brownlee.

 https://machinelearningmastery.com/machine-learning-in-python-step-by-step/